influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/monitor-enterprise/monitor-with-cloud.md

 1. Go to **Load Data > Telegraf** [in your InfluxDB Cloud account](https://cloud2.influxdata.com/).
 2. Click **Setup Instructions** under **monitoring-enterprise-1.x**.
 3. Complete the Telegraf Setup instructions.
+If you are using environment variables, set them up now.

       {{% note %}}
 For your API token, generate a new token or use an existing All Access token.
 If you run Telegraf as a service, edit your init script to set the environment variable and ensure its available to the service.